mtroyernl/dashbootstrap/README.md

 - Less than 0.5uA consumed while WeMos D1 Mini is powered off (leakage from PNP transistor)
 - Bootstrap sequence allows for the startup of the ESP8266
 - Open collector configuration workaround using Arduino IDE on ESP8266
-- Hardware concept can me modeled around any microprocessor.
+- Hardware concept can be modeled around any microprocessor.

 The Bill of Materials are as follows: